echoedinvoker/nodejs-jonas/11-model-data-and-adv-mongoose/148-mongodb-data-model/memo.md

 ![Alt data... what?](pic/01.jpg)

 - Data modeling is the process of structuring unstructured data generated in the real world into a logical data model in a database.
-  - And we do that according to a set of criteria.
+  - And we do that according to a set of criteria bellow.

 ![Alt 1. types of relationships between data](pic/02.jpg)